Colwick Hall Hotel

-The Saracens Head Hotel was established in the 12th century, and was previously known as as the King’s Arms.
+The Saracens Head Hotel was established in the 12th century and was previously known as the King’s Arms.
 The Hotel was rebuilt in the 16th Century.
 There are also some more modern modifications.
 The Hotel has been used as a court for the Arch Bishop of York prior to becoming the Saracen coaching Inn.
-The Inn became a popular stopping point for weary travellers ,as it serviced the old Manchester – Newark stagecoach.
+The Inn became a popular stopping point for weary travellers, as it serviced the old Manchester – Newark stagecoach.
 The inn offered a place to rest, refreshments and provided fresh horses.
 At one stage of its life, the Inn even became an auction house for the famous crown Derby Potteries

 The Hotel is reputedly hosting the Ghostly apparitions of a Lady and also that of a Cavalier.
 The lady supposedly likes to visit room 4, where she proceeds to sit on the guest’s bed.
-She seems to enjoy rocking gently to and fro, as if trying to wake the sleeper.
+She seems to enjoy rocking gently to and fro as if trying to wake the sleeper.
 Could the Cavalier apparition be that of King Charles I haunting the King Charles suite?
 Prior to his arrest by the Parliamentarians, this is the room where The King spent his last night of freedom.
 Other famous guests of the Saracen have included the ambassador to King Louis III, the famous Novelist Charles Dickens and renowned poet Byron.
 Please check the information and availability Button for this Hotel

 Haunted Hotels of Nottinghamshire